Christof/vim_tips/vim_tips.md

 `^J` for the line break.
 To avoid this, this longer version can be used:
 `0"{register}y$dd`.
 An alternative to editing the macro in the text is to use Vim script functions like `substitute()`.
 A list of functions can be found in the help files: `:h function-list`.
-Substititue can be used
+Substitute can be used
 like: `:let @{register}=substitute(@{register}, '{pattern}', '{replacement}', '{options like g}'`.